dusty-nv/jetson-containers/docs/setup.md

 ## Setting the Power Mode

 Depending on the power supply source you have available for your Jetson (i.e. wall power or battery), you may wish to put your Jetson in maximum power mode (MAX-N) to attain the highest performance available from your Jetson device.
-You can do this with the [`nvpmodel`](https://docs.nvidia.com/jetson/archives/r36.2/DeveloperGuide/SD/PlatformPowerAndPerformance/JetsonOrinNanoSeriesJetsonOrinNxSeriesAndJetsonAgxOrinSeries.html#power-mode-controls) command-line tool or from the Ubuntu desktop via the nvpmodel [GUI widget](https://docs.nvidia.com/jetson/archives/r36.2/DeveloperGuide/SD/PlatformPowerAndPerformance/JetsonOrinNanoSeriesJetsonOrinNxSeriesAndJetsonAgxOrinSeries.html#nvpmodel-gui) (in addition to [`jtop`](https://github.com/rbonghi/jetson_stats) from jetson-stats)
+You can do this with the [`nvpmodel`](https://docs.nvidia.com/jetson/archives/r36.2/DeveloperGuide/SD/PlatformPowerAndPerformance/JetsonOrinNanoSeriesJetsonOrinNxSeriesAndJetsonAgxOrinSeries.html#power-mode-controls) command-line tool, or from the Ubuntu desktop via the [nvpmodel GUI widget](https://docs.nvidia.com/jetson/archives/r36.2/DeveloperGuide/SD/PlatformPowerAndPerformance/JetsonOrinNanoSeriesJetsonOrinNxSeriesAndJetsonAgxOrinSeries.html#nvpmodel-gui) (or by using [`jtop`](https://github.com/rbonghi/jetson_stats) from jetson-stats)

 ```bash
 # check the current power mode